yoance/JavaProject21/README.md

-# JavaProject21
+# JavaProject21 - Type Shoot Game
-This is a school project
+This game was created to complete the final project of the Java Programming Course.
+It implemented MVC pattern and object-oriented programming.